 Fracking is a highly contentious issue that divides people like few other methods of energy production – but its status across many parts of the world remains skewed.

 Extracting shale gas from deep underground is common practice in countries including United States, Canada and China, but in others it is banned.

 In Scotland, it is less straightforward.
-The Court of Session – the country’s supreme civil court – ruled yesterday (19 June) that fracking in the country was not legally banned as the policymaking process remained ongoing.
+The Court of Session – the country’s supreme civil court – ruled on 19 June, 2018, that fracking in the country was not legally banned as the policymaking process remained ongoing.

 London-based petrochemicals giant Ineos lost a legal dispute it lodged against the Scottish Government after energy minister Paul Wheelhouse said there was an “effective ban” on the practice — with Lord Pentland saying the challenge was “unfounded” because “there is no prohibition against fracking in force”.

 Ineos actually “welcomed” the decision, with Tom Pickering, operations director of its fracking arm Ineos Shale, saying it cleared up that “there is no fracking ban” in Scotland.

 Yet there remains a principal lack of support for unconventional oil and gas drilling in the country, which has devolved powers from the UK Government.

 Fracking is a controversial method of extracting shale gas that involves fracturing rocks underground and blowing the crack wider by pumping in water, sand and chemicals.

 Environmental campaigners say fracking comes with a huge risk of contaminating water supplies due to the chemicals used in the process.

 While not everyone agrees, they have the ears of some governments that have put fracking on the backburner – at least for now.